wooyek/workstation/README.md

 # workstation

-Scripts for unattended setup of my Linux workstation
+Scripts for unattended setup of my Linux workstation.

+## Prerequisites

-I use 3 main partitions 2 small for side by side os install and one bigger for my profile and work stuff — mounted in non standard `/data` folder.
+I use 3 main partitions: 2 small ones for side-by-side os installs and one bigger for my profile and work stuff — mounted in non standard `/data` folder.

+I wat to be able to switch OSes quicly without loosing my work files AND selected profile settings that can be shared between OSes.

+## Setup

-These scripts help me geting a new OS ready for work quickly:
+These scripts help me geting a new OS install ready for work quickly:

-	sudo apt-get install git && git clone https://github.com/wooyek/workstation.git && cd workstation && sudo ./setup.sh
+	sudo apt-get install -y git && git clone https://github.com/wooyek/workstation.git && cd workstation && sudo bash setup.sh

+I currently use and tested these with KDE LinuxMint.

+## TODO

+These require manual settings (help getting them scripted is appreciated):

+1. Setup terminal to use nerd fonts
+2. Setup dracula color schem
+3. Setup Papirus iconset